F1 Academy — how the inclusion‑led model is redefining motorsport partnership

 Our specialist lawyers help retailers to anticipate risks, strengthen resilience & achieve compliance.

 Our specialist retail sector team is here to ensure that your business is always prepared for what comes next.
-We’re experts in many emerging areas of law, including around Martyn’s Law and anti-terrorism legislation, which will require retailers and venues to implement robust security measures, as well as the Employment Rights Bill, which is set to reshape employment practices and have immense implications for retailers and their staff.
+We’re experts in many emerging areas of law, including around Martyn’s Law and anti-terrorism legislation, which will require retailers and venues to implement robust security measures, as well as the Employment Rights Act, which is reshaping employment practices and have immense implications for retailers and their staff.

 If the worst does happen and something goes wrong, we’re here to deliver straightforward advice that you can count on to ensure safety and preserve your reputation and financial exposure so far as possible.